let's talk

 With this trend, startups can create a mobile-banking platform that’ll cater to all.

-You can own a piece of the market share by creating a digital-only banking app powered by a traditional bank’s API.
+You can own a piece of the market share by mobile banking app development powered by a traditional bank’s API.
 And if you own the means, you can buy a license for your operating procedure.

 Blockchain technology has proven to be the goose that lays the golden egg in FinTech.
 No wonder it’s among the top FinTech trends of the year.